pritamsenapati/sql-dataset-analysis/README.md

 # Advanced Level (Subqueries, Window Functions, Case, Data Cleaning)

 21 .Show the brand(s) with the highest average rating. select brand,avg(Rating) avg_rating from smartwatches group by brand order by avg_rating desc limit 1;
-\n
 22 .Find the model with the largest discount percentage in each brand.
   SELECT Brand,
        Model_name,